 * JDST 405b / HEBR 156b / MMES 216b, Dynamics of Israeli Culture Shiri Goren

 Controversies in Israeli society as revealed in novels, films, poetry, newspaper articles, Web sites, art, advertisements, and television shows.
 Themes include migration and the construction of the Sabra character; ethnicity and race; the emergence of the Mizrahi voice; women in Israeli society; private and collective memory; the minority discourse of the Druze and Russian Jews; and Israeli masculinity and queer culture.
 Conducted in Hebrew.
 Papers may be written in English or Hebrew.
 Prerequisite: HEBR 140 or permission of instructor.
 L5, HU RP

-JDST 761a / HIST 596a / MDVL 596a / RLST 773a, Jewish History and Thought to Early Modern Times Ivan Marcus
+JDST 761a / HIST 596a / MDVL 596a / RLST 773a, Jews and the World: From the Bible through Early Modern Times Ivan Marcus

 A broad introduction to the history of the Jews from biblical beginnings until the European Reformation and the Ottoman Empire.
 Focus on the formative period of classical rabbinic Judaism and on the symbiotic relationships among Jews, Christians, and Muslims.
 Jewish society and culture in its biblical, rabbinic, and medieval settings.